Naoghuman/lib-preferences/README.md

 /**
  * Get a {@link java.lang.Boolean} which is associated with the key in application context.
  *
  * @param  key The key which value is searched for.
  * @param  def The default value if the key isn't stored.
- * @return The <code>Boolean</code> which is associated with the key or the default value.
+ * @return The {@code Boolean} which is associated with the key or the default value.
+ * @see    java.lang.Boolean
  */
-public Boolean getBoolean(String key, Boolean def);
+public Boolean getBoolean(final String key, final Boolean def);
 ```